EventHorizon31212/2025-offseason-code/README.md

 ## Pedropathing constants
 Don't worry about the FConstants and LConstants for pedropathing, once we build our drivetrain/robot I'll tune them and add the changes to this repository

+## FTC Dashboard
+192.168.43.1:8080/dash <br>
+Connect to the control hub and use the passphrase found in the program and manage menu

 ## Have fun!